 - Genetically modified salmon (AquaAdvantage®) were approved by the FDA for sale in the U.S in November, 2015.
 You will not be able to tell from the label which salmon are GMO.
 However, Whole Foods, Trader Joe’s, and others have promised not sell GMO salmon in their stores.

 - The nearly 300 salmon factory farms in North America may ultimately extinguish the wild population, due to two major factors:

-- Virtually all Pacific and Alaskan salmon, both wild and farmed, are sent to China for processing, where workers pick out the fish’s 36 pin bones by hand, then ship the salmon back to U.S. markets.
-This raises questions about multiple freeze-thaw cycles, how the fish are handled, and what (if any) safety and sanitary procedures are followed.
+- Virtually all Pacific and Alaskan salmon, both wild-caught and farmed, are sent to China for processing, where workers pick out the fish’s 36 pin bones by hand, then ship the salmon back to U.S. markets.
+This raises questions about multiple freeze-thaw cycles, how the fish are handled, and what safety and sanitary procedures are followed.
 But as long as something “substantial” is done to the fish when it gets back (breading, cooking, or other processing), the label can still claim that these salmon products were “made in the U.S.”

 The meat is unsafe, and the fishing/aquaculture industry is cruel and environmentally destructive—need we say more?
 Please, feed fish no more than once a week, and even then, only in very small amounts.
 Avoid farmed species (especially salmon and tilapia); herring, anchovies, and smelt are far safer.

 - While “seafood” includes fish, crustaceans, and shellfish, they are not all the same.
 Crustaceans (shrimp, crab, lobster) and shellfish (mussels, clams, oysters) and other invertebrates are completely unrelated to fish, and should be evaluated separately, based on their source.
 Never give your cat any seafood that comes from Asia.
 Call the manufacturer directly if you have any concerns.